theseus-os/Theseus/README.md

 Since we're cross compiling for a custom target triple, we need to install the Rust source code:
 `$ rustup component add rust-src`

-We also need to install Xargo, a drop-in replacement wrapper for Cargo that makes cross-compiling easier:
-`$ cargo install xargo`
+We also need to install Xargo, a drop-in replacement wrapper for Cargo that makes cross-compiling easier:   cbs `$ cargo install xargo`